robvanlopik/Pots/Pot-to-Pots.md

 ### Design Considerations

-Roughly two years ago I came across Pharo of Things (PoT).
+Roughly five years ago I came across Pharo of Things (PoT).
 Before that I already had Squeak running on an old Pi, partly from the Scratch installation that comes with the Pi.
 I liked the idea and started to experiment and to think how I could contribute.
 Around January 2020 I started to expand the Firmata driver.

 After that I looked at an alternative for the WiringPi driver and started a driver on the basis of PiGPIO.
 I also started to have a deeper look at the design of PoT, because I saw it as a means to introduce electronics and microprocessor hobbyists to Smalltalk, especially because of its easy scripting capabilities.
 This led me to the following observations on the design of PoT.